 Romantic reads are hot.
 Literally.
 The genre had an estimated $1.368 billion in sales in 2011, and accounted for 13.4% of the consumer book market.
 Additionally in 2008, the last year for which this data is available, 74.8 million people claimed to have read a romance novel.
-Given the popularity of eBooks (29% of 2011 readers preferred digital), these stats are likely to go up in the coming years.
+Given the popularity of ebooks, these numbers are likely to go up in the coming years.

 So where are these voracious readers, and how do you find them?
 Here are a few tips: